 - The package is effective for a long period of about two years.

-The Bengal roach spray eliminates roaches completely in the house upon contact.
-It contains insect growth regulator which breaks the life cycle of roaches thus preventing more breeding.
-It’s also hinder immature roaches towards reaching the adult stage.
+It contains an insect growth regulator which breaks the life cycle of roaches thus preventing more breeding.
+It also hinders immature roaches towards reaching the adult stage.
 As a result, it causes mutation in roaches so roaches which are hatched are sterile thus cannot reproduce.
-It has Sumithrin (D-Phenothrin) as the active ingredient, with Bengal gold roach spray, roaches problems will be solved.

 - It kills roaches and other insects which include ants and spiders.

 - This is not an instant kill spray, it may take few days before you start seeing results.

 - It takes more than one treatment for it to work defectively which requires you to use more than one can.

 3. Hot Shot Ultra Liquid – Best Roach Bait

 This Hot Shot bait is designed to kill cockroaches in hours.
 It also provides protection from cockroaches for a period that can reach up to three months.